echaya/SiteRepo/site/pack/deps/opt/render-markdown.nvim/README.md

     log_runtime = false,
     -- Filetypes this plugin will run on. file_types = { 'markdown' },
+    -- Takes buffer as input, if it returns true this plugin will not attach to the buffer ignore = function()
+        return false
+    end,
     -- Additional events that will trigger this plugin's render loop. change_events = {},
     -- Out of the box language injections for known filetypes that allow markdown to be interpreted